ccbur/airbnbcovid19/README.md

 - Is a COVID-19 deep cleaning offering helpful for landlords to get a better utilization?

     March 2020 - June 2020
-    - Change in mean availability without COVID-19 deep cleaning: -0.205017
+    - Drop in mean availability without COVID-19 deep cleaning: ~20.5%
-    - Change in mean availability with COVID-19 deep cleaning: -0.203608
+    - Drop in mean availability with COVID-19 deep cleaning: ~20.4%

-    **>> The offering of COVID-19 deep cleaning is increasing, but the utilization is changing the same as with the listings without deep cleaning.**
+    **>> The utilization is increasing the same, no matter if a COVID-19 deep cleaning is offered or not.**

 ## Files
 File | Description
 ------------ | -------------
 *README.md* | this README
-*airbnbcovid.ipynb* | Jupyter notebook to analyse the airbnb data *data/20xxxxxx/listings.csv.gz*<br/>*data/20xxxxxx/calendar.csv.gz* | airbnb listings / calendars for Seattle scraped on a specific date (source: http://insideairbnb.com/get-the-data.html)
+*airbnbcovid.ipynb* | Jupyter notebook to analyse the airbnb data *data/20xxxxxx/listings.csv.gz*<br/>*data/20xxxxxx/calendar.csv.gz*<br/>... | Airbnb listings / calendars for Seattle scraped on a specific date (source: http://insideairbnb.com/get-the-data.html).
+These files are automatically downloaded on first run.

 ## License
 The code is licensed under the [GNU General Public License v3.0](https://github.com/ccbur/airbnbcovid19/LICENSE).